 The messenger substance dopamine has one great influence on your driving force.
 Also known as the happiness hormone, dopamine boosts your expectations and is therefore important for your motivation and goals.
 So if you are unmotivated, your dopamine levels could be low.
 However, you can increase your dopamine level with physical exercise.7

 Norepinephrine is related to the messenger substance adrenaline.
 One of the most important functions is to keep your heart beating.
-As a stress hormone, norepinephrine also acts as a neurotransmitter and can affect your brain performance.
+As a stress hormone, norepinephrine also acts as a neurotransmitter and can increase your brain performance.
 Furthermore, norepinephrine is also for Focus and ability to concentrate responsible.
-An increased oxygen concentration in the brain enables you to think faster.8
+An increased concentration of oxygen in the brain enables you to think faster.8

 As a feel-good hormone, the neurotransmitter serotonin is for yours Feelings and mood responsible.
-Low levels of serotonin can make you feel depressed and sluggish.9 Exercise increases your serotonin level in the long term.
+Low serotonin levels can make you feel depressed and sluggish.9 With regular exercise, your serotonin level increases in the long term.

-A study in rats found that Exercise is most effective at promoting the hippocampus when exercise is aerobic and sustained.10 It is usually sufficient if you train for at least 3 minutes 4-30 times a week.
-You don't have to go to an expensive gym to do this.
-At the beginning you can also train 1-2 times a week if you have not moved very much before and then slowly increase.
-Try to incorporate more movement into your everyday life with a few changes.
+A study in rats found that Exercise is most effective at promoting the hippocampus when exercise is aerobic and sustained.10 As a rule, it is sufficient if you train for at least 3 minutes 4-30 times a week.
+You don't have to go to an expensive gym to do this - jogging is perfectly adequate.
+If you have not moved very much before, you can also train 1-2 times a week at the beginning and then gradually increase.
+Also try to incorporate more movement into your everyday life with a few changes.

 If you like to go for a walk, convert your walk in the fresh air into a power walk and expand your lap.
-If you are in a building with an elevator, do without the easy route and use the stairs if possible.
+If you are in a building with an elevator, do without the comfortable walk and use the stairs if possible.

 In the office or home office, you can also do your work on the laptop while standing.
 There are also special stands that serve as a standing desk.
 But you can also stack an increase on your table with things from your household or use an ironing board.
 Pay attention to the ergonomics!
 When working while standing, your brain performance is increased in that creativity and thinking skills are promoted and you become more productive.

-You can also turn everyday things like brushing your teeth or chores into a little workout with small exercises while vacuuming or wiping.
+You can also turn everyday things like brushing your teeth or doing housework into a mini workout with small exercises while vacuuming or wiping.
 If you enjoy watching TV, you can also use the commercials for some exercises.
 With this you kill two birds with one stone!

 The sun is shining in the window, the alarm clock is ringing: Normally in this situation you would first check your emails and get the first boost Caffeine with a cup of coffee before you get to work?
 The first few times you will probably find it difficult, but try to motivate yourself and get up and move around as soon as the alarm goes off.